Mahāsaṅghika Vinaya

 Origin Story

-The Buddha was staying at Rājagaha.
+The Buddha was staying in Rājagaha.
 At that time, there was a householder who, with a lustful mind, invited Jetā bhikkhunī to give her robes, bowls, drinks, food, and liquid remedies and medicines for the sick.
 He said: “Venerable, do you know why I give this?”
 The bhikkhunī said: “I know.”
 He asked again: “What do you think?”
 She answered: “To make merit.”
 He replied: “For this reason, and also out of desire (for you).”
 At that time, Jetā was free from desire.
 When she heard this, her mind was wandering, and she neither encouraged his yearning, nor did she stop him.

 Then the bhikkhunīs informed Mahāpajāpatī of this matter, and she went and informed the World-honored One.
 The Buddha said: “Summon Jetā.”
 When she came, he fully asked her about this matter: “Did you really do this?”
 She answered: “I really did this, World-honored One.”
 The Buddha said: “This is an unwholesome thing.
 Don’t you set a standard for later generations?
 This is against the dhamma, against the vinaya, against the Buddha’s teaching.
 One can’t develop in wholesome states like this.”
 The Buddha told Mahāpajāpatī: “Convene all the bhikkhunīs living in the vicinity of Rājagaha. … Those who have already heard it should listen again: